 Yellow Ribbon Program

 Sterling College is a proud participant of the Yellow Ribbon Program.
 The Yellow Ribbon Program helps close the gap between your GI Bill benefits and the cost of a Sterling College education.
-Sterling offers up to $7,500 each to up to 10 students..
+Sterling offers up to $2,500/semester, for 10 student veterans.
 The program is a dollar-for-dollar match program and is an automatic benefit provided by the Veteran’s Administration and Sterling College.